-Candidates must get this letter electronically or physically signed by their faculty/academic advisor.
+Candidates must get this letter electronically or physically signed by their academic/faculty advisor.

-Chief Returning Officer cro@su.ualberta.ca

-6-04B Students' Union Building University of Alberta

-Edmonton, AB T6G 2J7

-This letter confirms that , ID#: is a registered student taking at least one course for credit in the Faculty of , 6 and at the last Faculty academic assessment was eligible to continue in a course of s tudies as defined in the Ac ademic Standing regulations of the applicable Faculty sections of the Calendar.
-Name Position Signature Date Student's Position Contested: (i.e.: "Students' Union Councillor" or "GFC Councillor" ' or "Students' Union Councillor : and GFC Councillor")
+Muneeb Ahsan Chief Returning Officer 6-04B Students' Union Building University of Alberta Edmonton, AB T6G 2J7 This letter confirms that , ID#: is a registered student taking at least one course for credit in the Facu Ilty of , and at the last Faculty academic assessment was eligible to continue in a cours se of studies as defined in the Academic Standing regulations of the applicable Faculty sections of the Calenda r.
+Position Signature Date Student's Position Contested: